-The 1837 statute that guided creation of the University of Michigan provided that the "Law Department" should include a professor of international law.
+ROOTS The 1837 statute that guided creation of the University of Michigan provided that the "Law Department" should include a professor of international law.
 Give us an inch, and we'll take a mile-a mindset that helps explain why such a stellar collection of international scholars has gathered in the center of the North American continent.
-The momentum that began nearly two centuries ago continues today.
-Prof. Daniel Halberstam is internationally recognized as an authority on the European Union.
+The momentum that began nearly two centuries ago means that today, our dean, Mark West, is an authority on the Japanese legal system.
+Prof. Nicholas Howson is one of America's foremost experts on Chinese law.
 Prof. Christine Chinkin is a leading expert in public international law and international human rights.
 Prof. Reuven Avi-Yonah brings world-renowned expertise on international tax law.
-Prof. Mark West is an authority on the Japanese legal system, Prof. Nicholas Howson is one of America's foremost experts on Chinese law, and Prof. Vikramaditya Khanna is widely consulted on law in India.
+Prof. Vikramaditya Khanna is widely consulted on Indian law.
+Prof. Daniel Halberstam is internationally recognized as an authority on the European Union.
 Prof. Adam Pritchard advises on corporate law and South Korea.
-Prof. Karima Bennoune, '94, (pictured to the right of Malala Yousafzai in Nelson Mandela's office) is a leading authority on human rights in Afghanistan.
 Prof. Susan Page was the first US ambassador to the Republic of South Sudan and served as assistant secretary-general of the United Nations in Haiti.
-Prof. Steven Ratner has served on UN-sponsored advisory panels on bringing the Khmer Rouge to justice in Cambodia, civil rights violations in Sri Lanka's civil war, and, most recently, on human rights atrocities in Ethiopia.
-And so on.
+Prof. Steven Ratner currently is one of three members-the only from the USserving on a UN-sponsored International Commission of Human Rights Experts on Ethiopia.
 Complex times call for complex thinking, and Michigan Law's international scholars share their expertise with students (and the rest of the world) every day.
-VAUDEVILLE AND DECO Ann Arbor boasts two historic theaters within a block of each other.
+69 VAUDEVILLE AND DECO Ann Arbor boasts two historic theaters within a block of each other.
 The Michigan Theater, which opened in 1928 as a movie palace and vaudeville venue, was restored to its original grandeur in the 1980s; it continues to be a popular concert venue, and moviegoers still enjoy tunes played on a Barton Theatre Pipe Organ that sinks into the floor, organist and all, as the show is set to begin.
 The State Theatre, built in 1942, shows both mainstream and indie films, seasoned with cult classics from its vaults for Saturday midnight showings.
 It received extensive renovations and an expansion, designed to reinforce its Art Deco roots, in 2016.

-70 THE RIGHTS STUFF
+THE RIGHTS STUFF

+$\langle 2 \rangle$

 When public school students are facing disciplinary actions, they and their families are often on their own.
 But thanks to the Student Rights Project, which is overseen by faculty adviser Debra Chopp, law and social work students are trained to advocate alongside community members for public school students in suspension and expulsion hearings.
 It's a great way to work on your interviewing, oral advocacy, and collaboration skills-not to mention helping vulnerable kids at a key moment in their development.

-Z] A BENEFICENT BASH
+7] A BENEFICENT BASH

-Since 1977, Michigan Law students have been supporting classmates who want to do public service work by holding the annual Student Funded Fellowships Auction (read: huge blowout where various deans debase themselves in a variety of ways) to raise money for public service scholarships.
+Since 1977, Michigan Law students have been supporting classmates who want to do public service work by holding the annual Student Funded Fellowships Auction (read: huge blowout where various deans debase themselves in a shocking variety of ways) to raise money for public service scholarships.
 Your philanthropy can mean Zingerman's baking classes with Profs.
 Prifogle and Litman or singing karoke with Profs.
 Pottow and Carroll or spilling the tea over hand-crafted cocktails with Dean Z. Doing good while having fun?
 That's the Michigan spirit.